Gallagher Mobile Connect SDK for iOS - Developer Guide

 Reference: MobileAccessLocalization

-If your application uses the background access feature of the Mobile Connect SDK, then when the user encounters a reader that is configured to require a second factor, they will need to open the App in order to complete the request.
+If your application uses the background access feature of the Mobile Connect SDK, then when the user encounters a reader that is configured to require a second factor, they will need to open the app in order to complete the request.
 (For example, you can’t prompt someone for their fingerprint when your app isn’t on-screen)

 In order to facilitate this, the SDK will show a Local Notification asking the user to open the app.
 When the SDK wants to show this notification, it will call the notificationDetails localization callback.